 That is why Fabriano’s Paper and Watermark Museum is a hidden gem.

 The museum is very well preserved.
 There are guided tours available in Italian and English along with a little souvenir shop that sells inexpensive handmade paper and souvenirs.

 This museum also has a demonstration of the finest watermarks in relation to the modern currencies.

 My tour guide was very knowledgeable and told us about the story of Fabriano as an ancient city.
 She was working in the museum since over 2 decades and was very fierce about her work.
 A fun conversationalist, she was also interested in the Indian culture and hoped to visit Delhi soon.

-We were shown a live demonstration of the process of paper making with working machinery from the 18th century.
+The guide showed our group a live demonstration of the process of paper making with working machinery from the 18th century.
 She also told us about the hydraulic hammer which was invented in Europe.
-It fascinated me immensely and I wished I had more time to spend in the museum.
+I wish I had more time to spend in the museum.

 Ishita is an Indian Blogger who is in love with all things Italian.
 Every year, Ishita seek’s new experiences and destinations in Italy; from the southernmost tip of Sicilia to the Northern most parts of Piemonte.